freddyfavour/Personal-Dashboard-Chrome-Extension/README.md

 - **Open Chrome** to view the homepage with crypto and weather data.
 - **Customize Settings** in the extension for a personalized experience.

+## Contact
+If you have any questions or need to get in touch, feel free to [Email Me](mailto:alfredfavour76@gmail.com).

 ## Contributing

 Fork the repository and submit pull requests for new features or bug fixes.